jmeosbn/jmeosbn.github.com/blog/making-a-pi-disk-image/index.md

 desktop Linux environment, and may be a little faster that way[^sfill] (but needs more command line effort).

-[^sfill]: Normally, `sfill` seems to run just as fast from the raspberry pi - since the
+[^sfill]: Normally, `sfill` seems to run just as fast from the Raspberry Pi - since the
-    SD card speed is the main factor - and space saved is similar to mounting offline.
-    However, with recent images, I've found `sfill` to take a long time to complete after filling the disk (but before "Wiping inodes").
+    SD card write speed is the main factor - and space saved is similar to mounting offline.
+When making recent images I've found `sfill` to take a long time to complete after filling the disk (but before 'Wiping inodes'), I haven't retested on the desktop with the same images yet though.

 ```sh
 # zero fill the filesystem